matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

   disabled.
 - If you need a node with significant data retention (order of months), the best option right now is using a Postgres dump.
 You may enable pruning for such a node, but beware that full pruning may take significant amount of time (order of weeks or months).
-In the future, we will be offering pre-pruned DB snapshots with a few months of data.
+In the future, we intend to offer pre-pruned Postgres dumps with a few months of data.

 ## Configuration